Belonging

 • Student Affinity & Alliance Groups

-Affinity Groups provide a space for people who have an identifier in common (e.g. race, gender, sexual orientation, religion, family status, etc.) and can speak to the experience of being a member of a group from the “I” perspective.
+Affinity Groups provide a space for people who have an identifier in common (e.g. race/ethnicity, gender identity, sexual orientation, religion, family status, etc.) and can speak to the experience of being a member of a group from the “I” perspective.

 Current student affinity groups at the secondary campus are: